wp-plugins/affiliate-link-manager/readme.txt

 * Fixed a case-sentivie issue related to keywords

 * Stopped working with session (nothing chances to you or to visitors)

+= 2.1 =

+* Now you can insert descriptions to any link

+* Now you can edit any link, as chagging the affiliate url, the keyword or the description